VatthanaB/Car-Insurance-API---demo/Readme.md

-Sure, I can help you format your README file nicely.
-Here's an improved version of your README with proper formatting and structure:

 # Car Insurance API

 This is a simple Express.js application that provides APIs for calculating car value, risk rating based on claim history, and insurance premium quotes.